-Field Quality Monitors
+Field Quality Rules

-These monitors are ideal for important fields that have experienced data quality issues in the past or where metric changes (ex. % unique rate decreasing below 100%) would impact downstream processes and analytical use cases.
+These rules are ideal for important fields that have experienced data quality issues in the past or where metric changes (ex. % unique rate decreasing below 100%) would impact downstream processes and analytical use cases.

-Configuring a Field Quality monitor
+Configuring a Field Quality rule

-Steps to create a Field Quality monitor:
+Steps to create a Field Quality rule:

 - Visit the Catalog page for the table with the field in question